mclevey/mclevey.github.io/research.md

 * Owen Gallupe, John McLevey, and Sarah Brown. "**Selection or Influence?
 A Meta-Analysis of the Association between Peer and Personal Offending.**" Minor revisions requested for publication in *Journal of Quantitative Criminology*.

-### Submitted

-* John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance. "**Indifferent interdisciplinary: intellectual status and disciplinary boundaries between philosophy of science and the sciences.**" Under review at *Scientometrics*.

 ## Books in Progress

-* Mark Stoddart, Alice Mattoni, and John McLevey. **Navigating Social-Environmental Wellbeing: Nature-Based Tourism and Offshore Oil in the North Atlantic**.
-Book proposal submitted to Palgrave MacMillan in January 2018.

 * John McLevey. **A Practical Introduction to Computational Social Science**.